paritytech/sms-faucet/README.md

 A faucet to issue tokens to SMS or email verified accounts.

-It requires a running a Parity node on a chain with registrar and verification contracts.
+It requires running a Parity node on a chain with registrar and verification contracts.

 Variables in `server.js` can be changed to configure:
 - RPC endpoint